stepzen-dev/examples/with-next/README.md

 NEXT_API_KEY=apikeyvaluehere
 ```

-You'd then send the key in your graphql request in `pages/index.js` like this, in the `graphql` variable (I've removed the qeury body for brevity):
+You'd then send the key in your graphql request in `pages/index.js` like this, in the `graphql` variable (I've removed the query body for brevity):

 ```
 var graphql = JSON.stringify({